freebsd/freebsd-quarterly/2018q3/loader.md

 Contact: Warner Losh <imp@freebsd.org>, Kyle Evans <kevans@freebsd.org>, Toomas Soome <tsoome@Freebsd.org>

-The FreeBSD boot loader lives in src/stand.
+The FreeBSD boot loader lives in src/stand (prior releases had it in sys/boot and lib/libstand).
 It covers all the code that the project provides that interacts with the hardware before the kernel starts.

 The LUA interpreter we added earlier in the year was made default this quarter.
 Due to undiagnosed booting issues, however, it has been